The molecular chemistry of Type Ibc supernovae, and diagnostic potential with the James Webb Space Telescope

 \subsection{CO}

 Carbon monoxide has a fundamental band emission that extends between $\sim$4.3 and $\sim$6.8 \micron, with a peak at around 4.6 \micron.
 This is the most luminous molecular emission at all the investigated times, and, except for the very late phases, additionally the most luminous emission in the MIR spectral range.
 The CO fundamental band should consequently be the easiest MIR emission to observe.
-This emission has been observed for a few Type II supernovae, most notably SN 1987A \citep[see e.g.][]{meikleSpectroscopySupernova1987A1989,rankNickelArgonCobalt1988,wooden_airborne_1993-1}, and with the Spitzer Space Telescope for SN 2004di \citep{kotakEarlyTimeSpitzerObservations2005}, SN 2004et \citep{kotakDustTypeIIPlateau2009}, and SN 2005af \citep{kotakSpitzerMeasurementsAtomic2006}.
+This emission has been observed for a few Type II supernovae, most notably SN 1987A \citep[see e.g.,][]{meikleSpectroscopySupernova1987A1989,rankNickelArgonCobalt1988,wooden_airborne_1993-1}, and with the Spitzer Space Telescope for SN 2004di \citep{kotakEarlyTimeSpitzerObservations2005}, SN 2004et \citep{kotakDustTypeIIPlateau2009}, and SN 2005af \citep{kotakSpitzerMeasurementsAtomic2006}.
 The Spitzer observations consist of the red tail of the band, as the spectral window starts at 5~\micron.
-Any photometric measurements from this region will likely also be dominated by CO emission, which is discussed in e.g. \citet{catchpoleSpectroscopicPhotometricObservations1988,andrewsPhotometricSpectroscopicEvolution2011,ergonOpticalNearinfraredObservations2014}.
+Any photometric measurements from this region will likely also be dominated by CO emission, which is discussed in for instance \citet{catchpoleSpectroscopicPhotometricObservations1988,andrewsPhotometricSpectroscopicEvolution2011,ergonOpticalNearinfraredObservations2014}.

-The rapid increase in CO mass seen in the model after 450 days (Fig.~\ref{fig:molmass_tot}) leads to the 500 days emission being significantly brighter than the 450 day emission.
-Observational monitoring with 50-100 days cadence could be of importance to test such predictions and constrain the ejecta properties, as e.g. the transition time depends on the ejecta clumping.
+The rapid growth in CO mass seen in the model after 550 days (Fig.~\ref{fig:molmass_tot}) leads to a plateauing of the CO luminosity decline between 500-600d, with a possible regrowth at yet later times.
+Observational monitoring with 50-100 days cadence would be of importance to test such predictions and constrain the ejecta properties, as the transition time depends on the ejecta density.

 It should be noted that the CO fundamental band overlaps with the overtones of SiO and SO (and marginally with SiS), as seen in Fig.~\ref{fig:cosio}.
 In the model here, only the SiO first overtone is predicted to be visible of these, with both SO and SiS overtones being very weak compared to the CO emission.
 For a discussion about the SiO first overtone see Sect.~\ref{sect:spec_sio}.